 It has many happy user reviews over on Amazon, stating that this is a great little sander capable of handling many DIY jobs, including floor sanding.

-If you not confident enough to use a belt sander or if you’re looking for something more versatile, you have a look at random orbital sanders.
+If you are not confident enough to use a belt sander or looking for something more versatile, you have a look at random orbit sanders.
 Below you’ll find some great examples you should consider when looking for the best sander for pallet projects.

 This sander is one of the best when it comes to dealing with rough wood or sanding off paint etc. With its 6.5 Amp of power and turbo mode, it’s a beast.
-It’s on a pricey side, but you’d never regret spending money on a solid tool that will last you ages and will be able to tackle anything you throw at it.
+It’s on the pricey side, but you’d never regret spending money on a reliable tool that will last you ages and will be able to tackle anything you throw at it.

 This tool is very solidly built.
-And bearings, gears, and switch are sealed against the dust which will help to prolong its life.
+And bearings, gears, and switch are sealed against the dust, which will prolong its life.